 Women with peripartum major depressive episodes often have severe anxiety and even panic attacks during the peripartum period.
 Moreover, studies examining women pre-to-post-pregnancy demonstrate that those with anxiety or the “baby blues” during pregnancy are at increased risk for postpartum depression.

-Information About Postpartum Depression
+- Postpartum Depression Treatment

 - Risk Factors for Postpartum Depression

 - 5 Damaging Myths About Postpartum Depression

 - Why Every Pediatrician Should Screen for Postpartum Depression